SharadAwasthi369/Recsys-2023/README.md

 XGBoost: An optimized gradient boosting framework known for its speed and performance.
 The XGBoost model in this system is capable of handling large-scale datasets efficiently and producing high-quality recommendations.

-By using multiple models, Recys 2023 aims to provide diverse and reliable recommendations to users.

 # From ApheliaAI